Right to Refuse Assessments

 - All English learners in Virginia are expected to take the WIDA ACCESS for ELLs 2.0 or another approved English language proficiency assessment.

-Although Virginia regulations do not include what is sometimes referred to as an "opt out policy" for state assessments, state law allows parents to refuse testing for their children.
-Fairfax County Public Schools (FCPS) provides a process for schools to use when caregivers wish to refuse state or federal assessments.
-Schools use this process to make sure parents understand what refusal means for the student, including any potential impact for on-time graduation.
+Virginia regulations do not include what is sometimes referred to as an "opt out policy" for state assessments, state law allows parents and guardians to refuse SOL or VGA testing for their children.
+Fairfax County Public Schools (FCPS) provides a process for schools to use when caregivers wish to refuse these state assessments.
+Schools use this process to make sure caregivers understand what refusal means for the student, including any potential impact for on-time graduation.

 Other assessments are embedded as part of daily learning in the classroom.
 This includes local alternative assessments and performance assessments used in place of SOL tests in some grade levels and high school courses.
 Refusal is not available for assessments that are embedded in the curriculum.